All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 When you train intensely, the level of oxidative stress in the body increases — free radicals are formed that damage cells.
 Vitamin C neutralizes them, protecting tissues and blood vessels.

-Additionally, it supports the immune system, collagen synthesis for joints and blood vessels, and promotes iron absorption, which is important for oxygenating the blood.
+Additionally, it supports the immune system, synthesizes collagen for joints and blood vessels, and promotes iron absorption, which is important for oxygenating the blood.
 Regular intake of vitamin C helps reduce muscle inflammation after workouts and speeds up recovery.

 Magnesium and zinc — the key to calmness and recovery